 Mai Khoi was presented with a Franklin D. Roosevelt medallion April 21 at a ceremony in Middelburg, Netherlands, attended by the Dutch King, Queen and Prime Minister.
-Her honor was celebrated in Pittsburgh, where she is living in exile as a City of Asylum artist-in-residence, at the world premiere of her theatrical production “Bad Activist: the Stage Show” this fall.
+Her honor will be celebrated in Pittsburgh, where she is living in exile as a City of Asylum artist-in-residence, at the world premiere of her theatrical production “Bad Activist” this fall.
 Her performance at Pittsburgh Playhouse is being produced by IFEP and Point Park University’s Center for Media Innovation on Sept.
 15, 7 p.m.
-Join our mailing list and you'll be notified when tickets go on sale.
+Buy your tickets today.

 The Four Freedoms Awards are presented each year to persons whose achievements have demonstrated a commitment to the principles that President Franklin Roosevelt proclaimed in his historic Four Freedoms speech to Congress in 1941 as essential to democracy: freedom of speech and expression, freedom of worship, freedom from want, freedom from fear.

 In announcing Mai Khoi’s award, the Roosevelt Foundation said, “Through her music and other art forms, Mai Khoi brings to the forefront the importance of freedom of expression, social justice and improving the human rights situation in Vietnam.
 In her life and work, she emphasizes the right of everyone to make their own choices.”